 In today’s world, everyone is constantly busy.
 A daily schedule consists of cramming everything into a short amount of time and many times forgetting to exercise.
-Going to the gym doesn’t even get 15 minutes in one’s busy schedule.
-The flat stommach you used to have is beginning to become a little larger and mushy.
-Grab a tube of cookie dough, and you will know the feeling.
-Not to mention your lower back is starting to act up again.
-These are all indications of what we refer to as Weak Abdominal Syndrome.
+Going to the gym is not a priority in one’s busy schedule.
+The flat stomach you used to have is beginning to become a little larger.

-The abs are usally forgotten the most during our busy schedules.
-Obviously, consistent exercise and a balanced diet is crucial to one staying healthy and keeping the abs from turning into mush.
-Unfortunately, people will many times become to busy and never be able to get into a consistent workout schedule.
-What can people do to keep their stomach from turning into the unwanted mush?
+The abs are usually forgotten the most during our busy schedules.
+Obviously, consistent exercise and a balanced diet are crucial to one staying healthy and keeping the abs from turning into mush.
+Unfortunately, people will many times become too busy and never get into a consistent workout schedule.
+What can people do to keep their stomachs strong and toned?

-The following is the Official Rock Hard Abs 4 Minute Workout by Celebrity Trainer Michael George.
-Read below to find the best way to keep the mush off your stomach and get rock hard abs with 4 minutes a day.
-Then join Michael George’s WeightTraining.com Group and follow him on Twitter @MGeorgeFitness!
+The following is the Official Rock Hard Abs Four-Minute Workout by celebrity trainer Michael George.
+Read below to find the best way to keep the mush off of your stomach and to get rock hard abs with just four minutes a day.

 Time: 1 minute